-7 Weird Ways Your Ex Might Be Affecting Your Relationship
+7 Weird Ways Your Ex Might Still Be Affecting You

 The people we love and lose have a huge impact on our lives, whether we like to admit it or not.
 There are even probably weird ways your ex might be affecting your current relationship.
 From the ways you communicate to the expectations we set for how we deserve to be treated, it's all shaped by our pasts.
 An while it's OK to occasionally reminisce or tell tale of your previous relationships, letting them interfere with your current relationship is a recipe for disaster.
 Or at least, a recipe for annoyance and arguments.
 Either way, not good.

 When I worked with couples as both a former Domestic Violence Victim Advocate and Planned Parenthood Certified Responsible Sexuality Educator, I learned that the subject of exes is often a big sore spot.
 In some cases, it's the source of all kinds of jealousy, resentment, anger, distrust, and a whole host of negative emotions that cause problems.
 It's important to remember that each love is different.
 Each love feels different, looks different, affects you differently, and has different needs to keep it healthy.
 If you're doing any of the below, even if your partner hasn't said anything to you about it, it might be time to change your tune, evaluate your ex's place in your life, and leave that emotional baggage in storage.
 Or throw it out.

 Maybe your ex was the greatest person in the world and you're always saying things like "well my ex always laughed at that joke" or "my ex always made me soup when I was sick."
 Or maybe your ex was the worst human ever created and you're always saying things like "you sound like my ex when you say that" or "my ex used to do that to me."
 Either way, you're setting your partner up for failure.
 Either they can't live up to the comparisons to your ex or they're just as bad as your ex.
 It's not fair.